aambhaik/proxy-external-apikey/README.md

-## http_auth_random
+## http_auth_apikey

-this example authorize requests depending on the hash values of a response from http://httpbin.org/uuid.
+this example authorize requests depending on the passed in apikey header and allows traffic to http://httpbin.org/uuid.
+Only one value of apikey is supported: 'mashery'.
+Any other value will result in access forbidden.

 ### build && run
 ```